remix-run/remix/examples/search-tv-show/README.md

 # Welcome to Remix!

-This is a very basic example of a simple Remix app using the Remix App Server.
+This is an example of building a search input with Remix.

 - [Remix Docs](https://remix.run/docs)